 There are live and inactivated versions of the influenza vaccine.
 The inactivated version (given as an injection) is safe for people with weakened immune systems.

 No. If your child missed a dose of vaccine, they do not need to start the whole series over again.
 Your child can pick up where they left off, regardless of the time that has passed between doses.
-However, it is best to follow the recommended schedule as closely as possible so that your child is completely protected sooner.
+However, it is best to follow the recommended schedule as closely as possible.
+This ensures your child is protected as soon as possible.